 East King Subarea projects

 Six local jurisdictions will receive a total of $8.74 million in funding for seven projects.
-Kirkland will get $1.5 million to construct buffered bike lanes on Juanita Drive NE between NE 143rd St and NE 170th St. This will help with access to SR-522, a future bus rapid transit corridor opening in 2024 and already well served by transit.
+Kenmore will get $1.5 million to construct buffered bike lanes on Juanita Drive NE between NE 143rd St and NE 170th St. This will help with access to SR-522, a future bus rapid transit corridor opening in 2024 and already well served by transit.
 The project should be completed in 2021.

 King County will receive $3 million to construct a new bridge for pedestrians and bikes over NE 8th St. This award is half the funding sought by the local jurisdiction, but should help with access on the Eastrail Trail and to future light rail and existing transit in the area.